Big opportunities are waiting to be found in your excess capacity. Capture additional revenue with few additional costs.

 The biggest profits are often captured or prepared for in downturns.
 Excess capacity can be tapped for temporary decreases in demand.
 Now is the time to build your capacity so you’re ready to capture opportunities when the economy starts to improve.

 Your competitors may be forced to lay off staff when they cut their production during downturns.
 They must then rebuild once the economy improves.
 They train new staff and rebuild capacity while trying to keep up with the increased demand from the improving economy.
-Quality and customer service suffers.
+Quality and customer service suffer.
 That’s a mistake.
 Their competitors seize market share while they scramble to catch up.
 Here are some examples of using excess capacity during slower times:

 - Many seasonal industries find alternative revenue sources during their off-season.
 Hotels run specials on rooms.
 Landscaping companies plow snow during the winter.